plogs/asopposedtowhat.com/content/posts/acknowledgment.md

    agricultural villages. [^raiding]

-Not all Native American history was violence, of course.
+Of course, not all Native American history was violent.
 Many tribes maintained long-standing peace with neighbors and used diplomacy, intermarriage, and trade to manage relations. [^peace]

+But still,
-And yet the question remains: How far back does one go when acknowledging "public consciousness of Native sovereignty and cultural rights"?
+the question remains: How far back do we go when acknowledging "public consciousness of Native sovereignty and cultural rights"?

 Today's Native American tribes haven't always been here.
-Undoubtedly the current tribes (and/or their descendants) displaced previous tribes, even before European colonists came on the scene.
+The ones that are still here undoubtedly displaced previous tribes, even before European colonists came on the scene.
 [^displaced] [^warfare]

-So one wonders.
-Did
+So it's a wonder.
-Native American tribes do land acknowledgments, too?
+Do---or _did?_---Native American tribes do land acknowledgments, too?

 Probably not.

-Then why do we do it?
+So why do we do it?

 # Virtue signaling

-Land acknowledgments are a form of [virtue signaling](https://en.wikipedia.org/wiki/Virtue_signalling).
+We do it because land acknowledgments are a form of [virtue signaling](https://en.wikipedia.org/wiki/Virtue_signalling).
 No one really cares about the public consciousness of Native sovereignty and cultural rights.
-What we care about -- some of us, anyway -- are the good feelings that we get when we imply that _our_ invading culture has learned from the past and is now somehow better than the previous invading cultures.[^better]
+What we care about are the feelings we get when we imply that _our_ invading culture has learned from the past and so now is somehow better than previous invading cultures of the past.[^better]

-How do we imply this?

-We imply this by conspicuously drawing attention to our occupation of unceded land that was unceremoniously appropriated from indigenous tribes who themselves managed to occupy unceded land from prior indigenous tribes, who in turn managed to occupy ancestral unceded territory from prior previous tribes, and so on and so forth, all the way back to the Clovis people who's distant ancestors originally came from Africa. [^c1] [^c2]
+We do this by conspicuously drawing attention to our occupation of unceded land that was unceremoniously appropriated from indigenous tribes who themselves managed to occupy unceded land from prior indigenous tribes, who in turn managed to occupy ancestral unceded territory from prior previous tribes, and so on and so forth, all the way back to the Clovis people who's distant ancestors originally came from Africa, for crying out loud. [^c1] [^c2]

-So the final thing to say about land acknowledgments really is just this.
-Are we going to give the land back?
+So the final thing to ask about land acknowledgments is
+this: Are we going to give the land back?

 No.